 Aquatic foods can reduce micronutrient deficiencies

-Deficiencies in key micronutrients, such as iron, zinc, calcium, iodine, folate, vitamins A, B12, and D, has led to 1 million premature deaths annually23.
+Deficiencies in key micronutrients, such as iron, zinc, calcium, iodine, folate, vitamins A, B12, and D, have led to 1 million premature deaths annually23.
 Further, an estimated 30% of the global population (≈2.3 billion people) have diets deficient in at least one micronutrient23.
-Nutrient deficiencies can arise from a variety of factors: 1) the formulation, availability, and accessibility of food systems; 2) ecological or environmental conditions—such as soil nutrient loss, drought, or fishery declines—that decrease availability; 3) reduced access to markets and natural resources through tariffs, fisheries governance, or other economic incentives; and/or 4) taste preferences, consumer behaviour, or other individualized factors24,25.
+Inadequate nutrient intakes can arise from a variety of factors: 1) the formulation, availability, and accessibility of food systems; 2) ecological or environmental conditions—such as soil nutrient loss, drought, or fishery declines—that decrease availability; 3) reduced access to markets and natural resources through tariffs, fisheries governance, or other economic incentives; and/or 4) taste preferences, consumer behaviour, or other individualized factors24,25.
 Despite these factors, aquatic foods have the capability to reduce or fill this nutrient gap with bioavailable forms of micronutrients.
 Specifically, for particular geographies where both aquatic foods reliance and nutritional deficiencies are high (e.g., equatorial regions)7 and in at-risk demographics, such as young children and pregnant and lactating women, who have the greatest nutritional needs.

-By 2030, aquatic foods will contribute a global average of 2.1-2.2% (range represents both scenarios) of calories, 13.0-13.7% of protein, 8.1-8.6% of iron, 7.8-8.2% of zinc, 1.1-1.1% of vitamin A, 26.7-27.8% of vitamin B12, and 100% of EPA and DHA fatty acids.
+By 2030, aquatic foods will contribute a global average of 2.1-2.2% (range represents both scenarios) of energy, 13.0-13.7% of protein, 8.1-8.6% of iron, 7.8-8.2% of zinc, 16.0 – 16.8% of calcium, 1.1-1.1% of vitamin A, 26.7-27.8% of vitamin B12, and 98-100% of EPA and DHA fatty acids, an approximate 0-10% increase for each nutrient above 2020 reference values.
 Our food system-wide nutrient calculations assess the level of excess risk each country experiences because of deficiencies in their overall food systems.
-We calculated summary exposure values (SEVs) of the population to measure this excess risk, comparing the total amount of nutrition derived from apparent consumption against the total amount of nutrition required (see Methods).
+We calculated summary exposure values (SEVs) of the population to measure this excess risk, comparing the total amount of nutrition derived from apparent consumption against age- and sex-specific nutrient demands (see Methods).
 SEVs range from 0% to 100% and should be viewed as a risk-weighted prevalence, with higher SEVs representing higher risk of micronutrient deficiencies in the diet26.
-The difference in SEVs represents the difference in potential nutritional outcomes between the two aquatic food production scenarios in 2030 (Fig. 4).
-With overall trends in increasing aquatic food consumption and concomitant reductions in dairy, eggs, poultry, and red and processed meats (Fig. 3), there are large gains in micronutrient and omega-3 fatty acid consumption (Fig. 4).
-Globally, there will be reductions in micronutrient deficiencies across most assessed nutrients (i.e., 8.1 iron, 5.5 zinc, 36.0 vitamin B12, 49.3 calcium, and 76.8 million DHA+EPA fatty acid deficiencies), while increasing 10.1 million vitamin A deficiencies.
+The difference in SEVs represents the difference in potential risk of nutritional deficiencies between the two aquatic food production scenarios in 2030 (Fig. 4).
+With overall trends in increasing aquatic food consumption and concomitant reductions in poultry, eggs, dairy, and red and processed meats (Fig. 3), there are large gains in micronutrient and omega-3 fatty acid consumption (Fig. 4).
+Globally, there will be reductions in micronutrient deficiencies across most assessed nutrients (i.e., 8.1 iron, 5.5 zinc, 49.3 calcium, 36.0 vitamin B12, and 76.8 million DHA+EPA fatty acid deficiencies), while increasing 10.1 million vitamin A deficiencies.
 Particular geographies will also experience small declines in calcium, iron, vitamin A, and zinc.
 This phenomenon likely arises from modest reductions in iron- and zinc-rich red meat consumption (as shown in historical trends), and large reductions in calcium- and vitamin A-rich dairy, egg, and poultry consumption.
 Notably, certain regions characterized by food and nutrition insecurity (e.g., sub-Saharan Africa and Southeast Asia) experience increases in micronutrient nutrition for all measured nutrients.
 However, some populations will face increasing levels of micronutrient deficiencies if consumption of aquatic foods displaces other foods, as evidenced by increasing calcium deficiency in Turkey, zinc deficiency in Azerbaijan, and vitamin A deficiencies in Norway, Indonesia, and Mexico, among others (Fig. 4).